gabon africa bwiti initiation retreat

 What does this mastery of life mean?
 It means freeing our minds.
 Discovering our true life’s purpose.
 Connecting to and nurturing our relationship with our soul.
 Embodying the truth.
 And never going back.

-Of the Initiation, 10th Generation Bwiti Shaman Moughenda says, “Rebirth is about pain.
-The same pain when you see a woman having a baby.
-I don’t think she’s having fun; she’s going through hell.
-It’s the same in a Full Initiation.
-The pain sets you free.
-Transforms you.
+You will be tested during the initiation and some discomfort will will be felt in order to deeply purge the things you no longer need.
 Everything you’ve been carrying around — since day one — you leave behind in the jungle.
 You do it once, and you don’t go backwards again.
 It’s where you find the truth about life, where you come from, and what you’re here for.
 That’s a Full Initiation.”

 The experience of Bwiti Initiation in Africa poses a stark difference from an Iboga retreat in the West.
 In the West, we ingest the medicine, learn about Bwiti truths and teachings, and when we begin to feel the effects of Iboga, we take to our mattresses and spend the night in a journey space.
 When the sun comes up, we return to our private, comfortable rooms and spend much time in stillness, processing the emotions and insights.

-In Gabon, a Full Initiation involves eating more medicine than we have ever consumed in a Western ceremony.
+In Gabon an Initiation involves eating medicine over a period of a day.
 We are not still, we are not lying down.
-We take an active part in the ceremony, in the temple, where the Bwiti are playing traditional instruments — drums, Mougongo, rattles — and dancing until the sun comes up.
+We take an active part in the ceremony, in the temple, where the Bwiti are playing traditional instruments — drums, Ngombe (Bwiti haro) Mougongo (mouthbow), rattles — and dancing until the sun comes up and then keep going some more.

 We are made to dance as well.
 All night.
 We show up without question for this monumental movement into ourselves.
 The intensity of external stimuli is overwhelming.
 And we are not mere observers.
 We are a part of the ceremony.
 And we commit to accepting and moving through its intensity.